Last Update: June 9, 2019 – More OFFICIAL STATEMENTS by the Pentagon to The Black Vault Regarding This Form

 - Most of the above examples, all had corresponding case numbers on the bottom (in some cases top) of the form.
 This allowed the specific requests to be properly tracked.
 It is fair to note not all had a case number, but it is another piece of information potentially missing from the leaked DD Form 1910.

-It may seem like nitpicking, but off the bat, from a procedural standpoint, this was not a “by the book” filing.
+It may seem like nitpicking, but off the bat, from a procedural standpoint, this was not a “by the book” filing, as reported.

 To be incredibly clear here, based on the evidence I give above, Mr. Elizondo could also have authorized his own request (if it’s determined he fits the outlined prerequisites), and en haste, or carelessness, or whatever, left section 7 blank.
 However, authorizing your own form, although happens, the guidelines are still followed.
 Out of the evidence above, here are two examples that show a situation when the requester authorized their own form, and they still are required to fill out section 7: